Important: Changes made after March 24, 2021

 - SmartConsole managed from Quantum Smart-1 Cloud is not supported.

 - This solution supports securing branch offices going to the Internet.
-Securing remote users using Harmony Connect App is not supported.
+Securing remote users using Harmony Connect Agent is not supported.
 Securing branch offices or remote users going to corporate applications is not supported.

 - You can only manage your Internet Access Policy from either Infinity Portal or from SmartConsole, but not from both.

 - Reverting to managing your Internet Access Policy from Infinity Portal will set the policy back to the last version that was configured in the Infinity Portal.

 - R80.20 Management Server and above is required.